tommy211369/direct-score/README.md

 My personal fullstack project using the <a href="https://live-score-api.com/">Live-score</a> API.
 Follow the livescores and fixtures of Premier League, ligue 1, Serie A, La Liga and Bundesliga.
-Made with React, using React Router for browsing, Axios for requests, icons from FontAwesome and Material-UI.
+Made with React.js, using React Router for browsing, Axios for requests, icons from FontAwesome and Material-UI.

-Database : MongoDB.
+Web server created with Node.js and Express.js.

-Deploy with Netlify
+Deployed with Netlify
 Back-end deployed on Render

 ## Screenshots